cyrilondon/rover-project/README.md

 This is the occasion to contextualize again the Exception thrown by an another error code if required.

 Let's take the example of a two `Rovers` colliding by occupying the same location.
-We send exactly the same commands to two distinct `Rovers`, both ending at position X = [0] and Y = [2]
+We send exactly the same commands to two distinct `Rovers`, both ending at position X = [0] and Y = [2].
+You can find this code in the test class [GameIntegrationTest](src/test/java/com/game/integration/GameIntegrationTest.java)

   ```java
 	// rover1 commands